jb-stats/ml-rf-wasm/README.md

 ----------------

 This document explains the Rust code used to implement a Random Forest classifier that runs in the browser via WebAssembly (WASM).

-It's designed for developers familiar with scripting languages but new to Rust.
+**PURPOSE**: To ease programmers of other programming languages into Rust with a practical example (Random Forest in a local HTML page).
+It's not aimed to be a full complete working solution, but rather an illustrative example.

+**DISCLAIMER**: the code and part of the README were generated with LLM (Claude Sonnet v3.7 Extended Thinking at 22-May-2025) because the author at this point in time did not know Rust and wanted to see if it was a language worth learning for his field (machine learning).
+There migth be errors in the code and incorrect information in the guide.

 ## Contents
 1. [Rust Core Concepts](#rust-core-concepts)